Semantic-Infrastructure-Foundation/sif-website/docs/pages/foundation/executive-director.md

 ---

-## Historical Precedent
+## Role Pattern

-While the Chief Steward role mirrors Mervin Kelly (institutional guardian), the Executive Director is the **operational implementer** - building the infrastructure that allows the technical vision to become reality.
+The Executive Director is the **operational implementer**—building the organizational infrastructure that allows the technical vision to become reality.

-**The pattern:** ED builds the machine, Architect does the research, Steward protects the mission.
+**The pattern:** ED builds the operational machine, Architect does the research, Steward protects the mission.

 ---